HTML 5 Frameworks

 Popcorn.js

-Video functions in JavaScript to add actions to the <video> tag.
-Developed by Mozilla, the API manages the synchronization between the sequence of video and user action.
+API of video functions in JavaScript to add actions to the <video> tag.
+Developed by Mozilla, the API manages synchronization between the sequence of video and user action.
 Including the ability to move around the content.

 Processing.js